rgoranova/hpc/readme.txt

 Parallelizing multiple precision Taylor series method for integrating the Lorenz system

-To run our programs one needs MPIGMP library of Tomonori Kouya.
+To run our hybrid programs one needs MPIGMP library of Tomonori Kouya.
 This library can be freely downloaded from:
 http://na-inet.jp/na/bnc/

 -----------------------------------------------------------------------------------